This traditional Canadian butter tarts recipe is decadent and delicious, and the individual portions makes them easy to serve for a crowd.

 Which means, depending on where you buy your flour, you need different amounts of the ingredients to make the pastry turn out.

-So, I’ve created a separate recipe for No fail pastry that lists the American and Canadian measurements required for the dough.
+So, I’ve created a separate recipe for No fail pastry (you can find it HERE) that lists the American and Canadian measurements required for the dough.
 You want the “really good version” of the recipe for butter tarts.

-Of course, if you don’t want to go to all the trouble of making your own pastry, you can go with pre-made tart shells.
+Of course, if you don’t want to go to all the trouble of making your own pastry, you can go with pre-made tart shells instead.

 Mix the butter and the sugar together until it is very light and fluffy (the sugar should be dissolved in the butter).